looweimeng/1211105911_LOO-WEI-MENG_FYP-Source-Codes/Readme.txt

 Install using Anaconda Prompt or Command Prompt:
 - numpy: For numerical computations and array handling.
 - pandas: For data manipulation and CSV/Excel analysis.
-- matplotlib & seaborn: For exploratory data analysis and result visualization.
+- matplotlib & seaborn: For exploratory data analysis and result visualisation.
 - scipy: For statistical analysis and Winsorization.
 - scikit-learn: For machine learning models (Linear, Ridge, RF) and evaluation metrics.
 - statsmodels & pmdarima: For traditional time series models (ARIMA, SARIMA).